 Students learn about individual liberty and the ideas of rights and responsibilities through assemblies, lessons and through the behaviour system.
 It is also shown in practice through our gender neutral uniform policy.

-· History – students study the struggle for liberty in the past.
-At KS3, these include Magna Carta, women’s right to vote and African American civil rights
+History – students study the struggle for liberty in the past.
+At KS3, these include the working man's right to vote, women’s right to vote and the freedom of peoples within the British Empire.
+At GCSE, students study the African American civil rights movement.

 Mutual respect is at the core of our school life.
 Students learn to treat each other and staff with great respect.
 This is evident in lessons and outside.
 It is also seen in the very positive relationships that exist between students and staff.
 The House system which promotes healthy competition between Houses and co-operation with other students also reinforces these good relationships.

-We also run competitions such as the Black History Month Competition run by History.
+We also mark events, such as the Black History Month and the Holocaust Memorial Day.

 Students are also encouraged to volunteer in the school and outside.